isomerpages/moe-angmokiosec/_amksian-experience/MOE Sexuality Education in Schools.md

-13. Parents can contact the school at amkss@moe.edu.sg 64548605 ext.
+13. Parents can contact the school at [amkss@moe.edu.sg](amkss@moe.edu.sg) or 64548605 ext.
 814 (Mrs Linda Wang) for discussion or to seek clarification about the school’s Sexuality Education Programme.